Skip to main content

 Armagh Robinson Library

-Armagh Robinson Library, formerly Armagh Public Library, is the oldest library in Northern Ireland, founded in 1771 by Archbishop Richard Robinson as part of his plans to establish a university.
-Carved in stone above the Library’s public entrance is the original Greek inscription meaning “the healing place of the soul”, a message that still resonates today.
+Armagh Robinson Library, formerly Armagh Public Library, is the oldest public library in Northern Ireland, founded in 1771 by Archbishop Richard Robinson as part of his plans to establish a university.
+Carved in stone above the Library’s public entrance is the original Greek inscription translated as ‘the healing place of the soul’, a message that still resonates today.

 Robinson Trail